RobertElderSoftware/roberteldersoftwarediff/README.md

 #  WHY WOULD YOU EVER WANT TO USE THIS?

 -  To diff minified css/json/javascript.
--  Mixed encoding diffs:  Diff a UTF-32 encoded file with big5hkscs encoded text.
+-  Mixed encoding diffs:  Diff a UTF-32 encoded file with big5hkscs encoded text, then output the result in UTF-8.
 -  Quickly check for tiny binary and text differences in mixed ASCII/binary content.
 -  To diff minified html.
 -  The diffs look better than those in of vimdiff in many cases.